bitfocus/companion-module-sony-visca/companion/HELP.md

 ### Color

-- Set Mode (Auto1, Auto2, Indoor, Outdoor, Manual, One push WB)
+- White Balance Modes - Auto1, Auto2, Indoor, Outdoor, Manual, One push WB
-- One push trigger (must be in One Push WB mode)
+- One push White Balance trigger (must be in One Push WB mode)
 - Adjust Red or Green Up or Down (must be in Manual WB mode)
 - Offset - **adjust up** to make redder, **adjust down** to make bluer, or **reset** (works in Auto1, Auto2, or One Push WB modes)